csalg/statistical_learning_final_project/README.md

 This is the final project for SJTU's Statistical Learning class.
-I scored in the top 5 for the Kaggle competition (out of  around 200 students)
+I spent quite a while working with R, and I scored in the top 5 for the Kaggle competition (out of around 200 students), which was a bit unexpected.

 I initially used R and the Caret framework to explore different classical ML algorithms, however in the end what worked best was using semi-supervised learning techniques (like self-learning using EM-family algorithms).
 These algorithms  try to find structure to the data by also the using test set (which was around ten times larger).